Reality of Unipotent elements in Classical Lie Groups: Introduction

-In this paper by a real element in the Lie algebra $ \g $ we mean the {\rm Ad}$ _G$-real element whenever the underline Lie group $ G $ is understood from the context.
-Similarly, by the real element in the Lie group $ G $ we mean the classical reality.
-We shall classify the {\rm Ad}$ _G$-real nilpotent classes in a simple Lie algebra and that leads us to the classification of real unipotent classes in the corresponding Lie group using the exponential map, see Section \ref{sec-Ad-reality-vs-reality}.
+In this paper, by a real element in the Lie algebra $ \g $, we mean the {\rm Ad}$ _G$-real element whenever underlined Lie group $ G $ is understood from the context.
+Similarly, by the real element in a Lie group $ G $, we mean reality in the classical sense.
+We shall classify the {\rm Ad}$ _G$-real nilpotent classes in a simple Lie algebra, and that leads us to the classification of real unipotent classes in the corresponding Lie group using the exponential map; see Section \ref{sec-Ad-reality-vs-reality}.